newjersey/innovation.nj.gov/content/_projects/business-updates.md

 * Office of the Governor
 * NJ State Department of State, Business Action Center
 * NJ Economic Development Authority
-* Statewide initiative, in partnership with all relevant State entities
+* Statewide initiative, in partnership with many State entities

-*Last updated on 4/3/25*

--   Office of the Governor
--   NJ State Department of State, Business Action Center
--   NJ Economic Development Authority
--   Statewide initiative, in partnership with all relevant State entities

-*Last updated on 9/27/24*
+*Last updated on 8/15/25*